The Death of the Click

 Marketing slowly sneaking up on common sense?
 (Score:2)

+You are lucky.
+6 months ago I signed up a spamming company to a website for Thai Brides.
+Now ads for Thai brides keep popping on my screen.
+I have to shield the screen from my wife.

+The worst part of the whole thing is that the ads following me around are more like.
+"I see you just bought some pillowcases, here's some more pillowcases you might be interested in."
+Except that's not really capturing the absurdity of the Amazon ads, since they follow me around AFTER I buy the thing, so it's more like you go back to Bed Bath & Beyond and the sales associate walks up and says "Oh, you bought these pillowcases last time you were here.
+Would you like to buy more pillowcases?"

 Shortest non-informative article I've ever read !!
-(Score:2)
+(Score:5, Interesting)

 The linked article is almost as long as the